21 Reasons to Move to Cape Town

 Cape Town is a great destination for outdoor enthusiasts.

-The windy conditions in the city also make it a great launch pad for paragliding and hang gliding.
+The windy conditions in the city also make it a fantastic place to try paragliding.
 In fact, when I lived in Sea Point, I’d hear ecstatic whooping overhead almost every day from paragliders.
+My friend also got a video of me from her apartment when I finally did it myself!

 As you can probably tell, I’m totally, 100%, head-over-heels in love with this city and all that it has to offer.
 If you’re thinking of moving to Cape Town, all I can really say it “DO IT!”